-- Deliver a product or a service at a lower cost.
+- i.
+Deliver a product or a service at a lower cost.
 This does not necessarily mean the lowest cost, but simply a cost related to the quality of the product or service that will be both attractive in the marketplace and will yield sufficient return on investment.
-The cost considered is not simply the data processing cost, but is the overall cost of all corporate activities for the delivery of that product or service. - Deliver a product or service that is differentiated.
+The cost considered is not simply the data processing cost, but is the overall cost of all corporate activities for the delivery of that product or service.
+There are many operational computer systems that have given internal cost saving and other internal advantages, but they cannot be thought of as strategic until those savings can be translated to a better competitive position in the market. - ii.
+Deliver a product or service that is differentiated.
 Differentiation means the addition of unique features to a product or service that are competitive attractive in the market.
 Generally such features will cost something to produce, and so they will be the setting point, rather than the cost itself.
 Seldom does a lowest cost product also have the best differentiation.
-A strategic system helps customers to perceive that they are getting some extras for which they will willingly pay. - Focus on a specific market segment.
+A strategic system helps customers to perceive that they are getting some extras for which they will willingly pay. - iii.
+Focus on a specific market segment.
 The idea is to identify and create market niches that have not been adequately filled.
 Information technology is frequently able to provide the capabilities of defining, expanding, and filling a particular niche or segment.
-The application would be quite specific to the industry. - Innovation.
+The application would be quite specific to the industry. - iv.
+Innovation.
 Develop products or services through the use of computers that are new and appreciably from other available offerings.
 Examples of this are automatic credit card handing at service stations, and automatic teller machines at banks.
 Such innovative approaches not only give new opportunities to attract customers, but also open up entirely new fields of business so that their use has very elastic demand.